 Author has written 32 stories for Metroid, Legend of Zelda, Tales of Symphonia, Star Wars, Star Wars, Chuck, and Terminator: Sarah Connor Chronicles.

 There, I think that about covers all the legal mumbo-jumbo.
-Translation: I write fan-fiction, meaning that somebody else came up with the general basis for my stories, but I came up with the stories themselves, including the plot and any original characters and settings.
+Translation: What you will find on this page is fan-fiction, meaning that somebody else came up with the general basis for my stories, but I came up with the stories themselves, including any original plots, characters and settings.
 My stories are just for fun, to show appreciation for things I like, and to entertain myself and hopefully other people, as well.
 Please don't sue me; I'm a college student and therefore have no money for you to take. ;P

 Despite the mainstream stereotypes about fan-fiction, I do not write romance and/or pornography featuring famous fictional characters.
 If that's what you're looking for, you're going to be sorely disappointed by my works' utter lack of long speeches about gushy mushy feelings and/or explicit copulation.
 On the other hand, if you're looking for action-heavy stories with intricate storylines, complex characterization, and goodly doses of humor ranging from Whedon- to Python-style, chances are you may find something you enjoy.